rajabia/rajabia2.github.io/project.md

 * **Power Systems Cyberbersecurity (2016-2019)**

    - *False Data Tolerance Mechanisms for Distributed Mode Estimation:* Standard Alternating Direction of Multipliers Method (S-ADMM) and Distributed Alternating Direction of Multipliers Method (D-ADMM)  have been proposed to detect oscillations in distributed power systems.
-Unfortunately, these two methods are vulnerable to false data injection attack.
-In this project, we proposed  two resiliency mechanisms for S-ADMM and D-ADMM that have been published in IEEE SmartGridComm and ICSS.
-This project was funded by Cyber Resilient Energy Delivery Consortium (CREDC) and National Science Foundation (NSF).
-[ACSAC2016](https://www.acsac.org/2016/program/files/03-Resilient%20Algorithm%20for%20Power%20System%20Mode%20Estimation%20using%20Synchrophasors-A-Rajabi.pdf), [SmartGridComm2019](https://ieeexplore.ieee.org/abstract/document/8909709)
+Unfortunately, these two methods are vulnerable to false data injection attacks.
+In this project, we proposed two resiliency mechanisms for S-ADMM and D-ADMM published in IEEE SmartGridComm and ICSS.
+This project was funded by the Cyber Resilient Energy Delivery Consortium (CREDC) and the National Science Foundation (NSF).[ACSAC2016](https://www.acsac.org/2016/program/files/03-Resilient%20Algorithm%20for%20Power%20System%20Mode%20Estimation%20using%20Synchrophasors-A-Rajabi.pdf), [SmartGridComm2019](https://ieeexplore.ieee.org/abstract/document/8909709)

-* **Complex Netwoks Analysis (2010-2013)**
+* **Complex Networks Analysis (2010-2013)**

   - *Sampling form Complex Networks*  We proposed a novel link-tracing sampling algorithm, based on the concepts from PageRank vectors, to sample from networks with high community structures.
-Our method has two phases;  [Chaos Paper](http://coinlab.ut.ac.ir/documents/17321997/30927624/Sampling%20from%20Complex%20Networks%20with%20High%20Community%20Structures.pdf), [Report](./projects/ArezooRajabi.LCD-RW.pdf)
+[Chaos Paper](http://coinlab.ut.ac.ir/documents/17321997/30927624/Sampling%20from%20Complex%20Networks%20with%20High%20Community%20Structures.pdf), [Report](./projects/ArezooRajabi.LCD-RW.pdf)

   - *Local Community Detection  in Complex Networks*: In this project, we introduced a novel local community detection algorithm based on the random walk probability distribution.
 [Report](./projects/ArezooRajabi.LCD-RW.pdf)